Get Tech Tips

 Now, we can lift some stuff…

-Not so fast… We still have to connect to it.
-Up until now, the forces involved haven’t been enough to bend or break lifting hardware but, with loads weighing hundreds of pounds and the real possibility of putting angular stress on components, we need to talk about lifting eyes, shackles, chains, straps and some other fun stuff.
+Not so fast.
+We still have to connect to it.
+Up until now, the forces involved haven’t been enough to bend or break lifting hardware.
+However, with loads weighing hundreds of pounds and the real possibility of putting angular stress on components, we need to talk about lifting eyes, shackles, chains, straps, and some other fun stuff.

 Lifting eyes are exactly that.
-They are designed to have force applied to them in a certain way and, if force is applied in the wrong direction, the bolt can bend or break..
+They are designed to have force applied to them in a certain way.
+If force is applied in the wrong direction, the bolt can bend or break.
 Force is ideally exerted straight up and down.
 If that force needs to be applied at an angle, you need to back up a step and slow down.
 Can you figure a better way to do the job?
 Is there a better way to hook up the load to avoid stressing the bolt in that direction?
-If not, there are 2 basic rules for using that eyebolt with angular force applied.
+If not, there are 2 basic rules for using that eyebolt with angular force applied: